axibase/atsd/rule-engine/notifications/custom-jenkins.md

 ![](./images/jenkins_param_build_3.png)

-The web notification can be configured to send a `x-www-form-urlencoded` data to the Jenkins server to pass extended parameters.
+The webhook can be configured to send a `x-www-form-urlencoded` data to the Jenkins server to pass extended parameters.

 In this case, add parameters names to the `Parameters` and enable their checkboxes to customize them in the rule editor.